unity3d-jp/UnityChanToonShaderVer2_Project/Manual/UTS2_Manual_en.md

 <img width = "400" src="Images_jpg/UTS2UI_AllProperties.jpg">

 Function description of the property list type is [here](https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project/blob/master/Manual/UTS2_Props_en.md).
-You can restore the UI style of Inspector with the `Change UTS2 Custom UI` button.
+You can restore the UI style of Inspector with the `Change CustomUI` button.

 ---